ThePinkManOfficial/FPS-Plus-Public/README.md

 ![](/art/logo.png)

-# Friday Night Funkin' X-Side Week 7
+# Friday Night Funkin' Week 7
   This is a rip of the Week 7 update of FNF, Assets may be changed.
 *You can find the week 7 update here: [Newgrounds](https://www.newgrounds.com/portal/view/770371)
 ## Features